playwbj/NativeAppAbility/README.md

 # NativeAppAbility for iOS and Android

-A Plugin for Apache Cordova and Adobe PhoneGap by [perkins wu]
+A Plugin for Apache Cordova and by [perkins wu]